iTwin/appui/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Thanks for helping us improve iTwin.js AppUi!
+Thanks for helping us improve iTwin.js AppUI!
 Please describe what the expected behavior is vs what actually happens.
 -->

 **Describe the bug**